 So maybe you didn’t start the business because you were excited about the business.
 But because you thought it will bring you financial freedom, which will then enable you to go do what you actually want to do.

-- If you do something because it is inherently rewarding in and of itself, it’s a true desire.
+- If you pursue something because it is inherently rewarding in and of itself, it’s a true desire.

-- If it feels like you’re forcing yourself to do it only for an end result (an extrinsic reward like recognition, money, etc) and you plan to just push through until you “get there”, it’s not a true desire.
+- If it feels like you’re forcing yourself to do it only for an end result — an extrinsic reward like recognition, money, etc— and you plan to just push through until you “get there”, it’s likely not a true desire.

-- If it’s a mixed bag, where some parts excite you, and some drain you, keep only what is inherently rewarding and ditch the rest.
+- If it’s a mixed bag, where some parts excite you, and some drain you, keep only what is inherently rewarding and reconsider the rest.